Betty Willis (artist): Career

-Welcome to Fabulous Las Vegas Sign
+Welcome to Fabulous Las Vegas sign

 It was at Western Neon that Willis designed her signature piece, the Welcome to Fabulous Las Vegas sign, completed in 1959.
 She was approached by a salesman named Ted Rogich, who was in contact with Clark County officials, who wanted a sign that would be located on the highway and would welcome people into Las Vegas.
-After studying other signs around Las Vegas and southern California, Willis created a design that was unique from other signs at the time.
-It had a diamond shape, a shape that was unusual for signs, and flashing neon lights that created movement.
-The word “Welcome” was created with silver dollars as the backing to attribute to Nevada's nickname, the Silver State.
+After studying other signs around Las Vegas and southern California, Willis created a design that was unique from other city arches and welcoming signs, though it does have familiar elements in Las Vegas signage of the time in particular two early signs at the Riviera which were also designed by Betty Willis The word “Welcome” was created with silver dollars as the backing to attribute to Nevada's nickname, the Silver State.
 The back of the sign featured the words, “Drive Carefully and Come Back Soon” that were meant to welcome people visiting Las Vegas.
-Willis never trademarked the design, later saying "It's my gift to the city."
-The sign has now become an icon of Las Vegas and is highlighted on many objects today.
+She never copyrighted the logo or profited from the sign directly outside of her employment with Western Neon in 1959.
+“It’s my gift to the city,” she told The New York Times, adding, “I should make a buck out of it.
+Everybody else is.”
 The sign appeared on the National Register of Historic Places in 2009.